PengtaoHu/BachelorDiplomaProject/README.md

 # BachelorDiplomaProject
-Parts of code of my Bachelor Diploma Project.
+Parts of code of my diploma project for bachelor of science in mechanical engineering.